A Diffusion Process Perspective on Posterior Contraction Rates for Parameters: Introduction

-Moving beyond consistency of the posterior distribution, convergence rates for the posterior density function and associated parameters remain an active area of research.
-The seminal paper by Ghosal et al.~\cite{Ghosal-2000} lays out a general framework for analyzing rates of convergence of posterior densities in both finite and infinite dimensional models.
-Their result relies on a sieve construction, meaning a series of subsets of the full model class such that: (a) the difference between these model subsets and the full model, as measured in terms of mass under the prior, vanishes as the sample size size goes to infinity and (b) the prior distribution puts a sufficient quantity of mass on the neighborhood around the true density function.
-Drawing on the framework of that paper, various works established the posterior convergence rates of density functions under several statistical models.
-For instance, the papers~\cite{Ghosal-2001, Ghosal-2007, Judith-2010, Shen-2013} provided (adaptive) rates of density function in Dirichlet Process and nonparametric Beta mixture models.
-Other work~\cite{Bhattacharya-2014, Yang-2015, Yang-2016} established minimax optimal rates for regression function in nonparametric regression models.
+Moving beyond posterior consistency, convergence rates for the posterior density function, along with associated parameters of models, remains an active area of research.
+For posterior densities, Ghosal et al.~\cite{Ghosal-2000} gave a general testing framework for proving convergence rates for both finite and infinite dimensional models; it has been used by various researchers to analyzer posterior densities for Dirichlet and nonparametric Beta mixtures~\cite{Ghosal-2001, Ghosal-2007, Judith-2010, Shen-2013}.
+Other work~\cite{Bhattacharya-2014, Yang-2015, Yang-2016} established minimax optimal rates for regression functions in nonparametric regression models.
 Related problems include adaptive rates for the density in nonparametric Bayesian inference~\cite{Jonge-2010, Gao-2016}, and posterior contraction rates of density under misspecified models~\cite{Kleijn-2006}.
 Other popular general frameworks for analyzing the density functions of posterior distributions include those of Shen and Wasserman~\cite{Shen-2001}, and Walker et al.~\cite{Walker-2007}.